rolftimmermans/zeromq-ng/README.md

   <[boolean]> Defines whether the socket will act as server for CURVE security.
 A value of `true` means the socket will act as CURVE server.
 A value of `false` means the socket will not act as CURVE server, and its security role then depends on other option settings.

 * **curveSecretKey** – ZMQ_CURVE_SECRETKEY <br/>
   <[string] | [Buffer]> Sets the socket's long term secret key.
 You must set this on both CURVE client and server sockets.
-You can create a new keypair with `zmq.curveKeypair()`.
+You can create a new keypair with `zmq.curveKeyPair()`.

 * **curvePublicKey** – ZMQ_CURVE_PUBLICKEY <br/>
   <[string] | [Buffer]> Sets the socket's long term public key.
 You must set this on CURVE client sockets.
 A server socket does not need to know its own public key.
-You can create a new keypair with `zmq.curveKeypair()`.
+You can create a new keypair with `zmq.curveKeyPair()`.

 * **curveServerKey** – ZMQ_CURVE_SERVERKEY <br/>
   <[string] | [Buffer]> Sets the socket's long term server key.
 This is the public key of the CURVE *server* socket.
 You must set this on CURVE *client* sockets.
 This key must have been generated together with the server's secret key.
-You can create a new keypair with `zmq.curveKeypair()`.
+You can create a new keypair with `zmq.curveKeyPair()`.

 * **plainServer** – ZMQ_PLAIN_SERVER <br/>
   <[boolean]> Defines whether the socket will act as server for PLAIN security.
 A value of `true` means the socket will act as PLAIN server.
 A value of `false` means the socket will not act as PLAIN server, and its security role then depends on other option settings.